AkashCherukuri/Image-Colorization/README.md

 σ(w·x+b) = 1/(1+exp(-w·x-b))

 That is, is is a smoothened out version of the step function.
-We can also see that the output changes linearly with changes in inputs (using partial derivatives).
+We can also see that the output changes linearly with changes in inputs (using partial derivatives). (w·x+b) is called as the "Weighted input" for that particular neuron, and is represented by `z`.